 Since December 2020, many countries around the world have been busy vaccinating.
-Thus one of the latest changes on Instagram is that even questions around vaccinations will be considered sensitive by the app and will thus be tagged with hints.
+Thus, one of the latest changes on Instagram is that even Questions about vaccinations are classified as sensitive by the app and are thus provided with notices.

-This and other changes could be a hint, how Instagram will handle such and similar issues in the future.
-After all, Instagram's reactions are not exclusive to COVID-19. relate.
-Bullying, discrimination and radicalization are also - not only on Instagram - repeatedly a contentious issue.
+These and other changes could be an indication of that, How Instagram will deal with such and similar issues in the future.
+After all, Instagram's reactions are not exclusive to COVID-19.
+Bullying, discrimination and radicalization are also - not only on Instagram -...is always a topic of contention.

-Thus, it's reasonable to suspect that Instagram's pandemic response in the coming years as a kind of roadmap for further "problems" could be used.
-Political conflicts, environmental disasters, online crime - this is where Instagram, Facebook, TikTok and co. have faced more frequently in the past due to a lack of countermeasures. received.
-It would be easy to imagine such a far-reaching COVID-19 will soon become standard for other complex issues. issues will become standard.
+Thus, we can surmise that Instagram's pandemic response in the coming years as a kind of Timetable could be used for further "problems".
+Political conflicts, environmental disasters, online crime - here have Instagram, Facebook, TikTok and Co. have received more frequent accusations in the past due to a lack of countermeasures.
+It would be quite conceivable that such a far-reaching information campaign as for COVID-19 will soon become standard for other complex issues.